digitalawakeningstudios/digitalawakeningstudios.github.io/khan-academy.md

 There's a lot more I'd love to share, but I'll leave you with one final tidbit: my wife and I [rode bicycles 1000 miles across the US in the summer of 2009](https://www.youtube.com/watch?v=fKYUrGmXqIk).

 {:.text-indigo-200 .text-lg .lg:text-xl .mt-8 .mb-4}

 ### Briefly describe your experience building backend web services that deal with large volumes of requests per second:

 I've been fascinated by scalability for awhile; I remember reading the "High Scalability" blog way before I was anywhere close to a project that needed to handle significant traffic.

 As mentioned [above](#projects), in the past three years, as CTO and co-founder of a startup, I've been designing and building a geospatial data platform from the ground up.
 Part of the challenge has been to engineer reliable and scalable cloud-based data pipelines without going overboard on complexity too early in the evolution of the product (i.e. before we actually have enough users to run into scalability problems).

-Over that time I've experimented with pub/sub services (PubNub), streaming event pipelines (AWS Kinesis, Lambda), microservices (node.js), caching layers (Redis, AWS CloudFront), and more traditional web app backends (Ruby on Rails, Postgresql).
+Over that time I've experimented with pub/sub services (PubNub), streaming event pipelines (AWS Kinesis, Lambda), microservices (node.js), caching layers (Redis, AWS CloudFront), and more traditional web app backends (Ruby on Rails, PostgreSQL).

 I've had to simplify some of my early architectural decisions in order to keep the entire system within a scope that I could handle myself - in some ways, going the opposite direction from your team by consolidating microservices to improve my speed of iteration and decrease complexity.